-Re-configuring the past, drifting into a future, connecting different worlds, and shaping the profile of a fictitious ethnic group.
+Re-configuring the past, drifting into the future, connecting different worlds, and shaping the profile of a fictitious ethnic group.

 43 minutes with music by Bill Drummond, Dadang Dwi Septiyan, Jon Hassell, Malayeen and others – recorded between 1971 and 2020.